 The Hope Project

-The Hope Project, our mindful arts healing and education program, serves over 900 children (98% economically disadvantaged) and adults in their schools and facilities through classes in music (drumming, eurhythmics, guitar, keyboard, vocal), theater/spoken word, dance (creative movement, modern, ballet, ethnic), photography, digital arts, fashion design/sewing, and creative emotional intelligence.
+The Hope Project, our mindful arts healing and education program, serves over 900 children (98% economically disadvantaged) in their schools and facilities through classes in music (drumming, eurhythmics, guitar, keyboard, vocal), theater/spoken word, dance (creative movement, modern, ballet, ethnic), photography, digital arts, fashion design/sewing, and creative emotional intelligence.

 Jane Weiner, Hope Stone’s Founder and President, began The Hope Project with 40 children.
 It had been her dream to bring passionate working artists into the classroom as she herself combines a professional dance career with a degree in deaf/elementary education.
 Through her commitment to the organization’s vision of “Art for All,” the program has solidified its place as a significant arts education program in Houston that reaches beyond the traditional school-age population to also serve homeless youth, the elderly, and adults with intellectual disabilities.